qpwo/chrome-sort-by-random/README.md

-# chrome-sort-by-random
+# Sort by random in chrome!

 Sort lists on the web by random.
-Reddit, hackernews, any list thing basically.
+Reddit, hackernews, file lists on github, bullet points, paragraphs, any list thing basically.
+[Download](https://chrome.google.com/webstore/detail/randomize-list/bkmcphdnmpfdcopiefafdbgknighhhin)

 ## Usage